ArduPilot/ardupilot_wiki/dev/source/docs/building-px4-with-qtcreator.rst

 #.
 Other interesting settings can be found in the **C++** view in the same *Options* dialog.
 You can define
    how specific parts of your code will be aligned (e.g. assignments, switch/cases, control statements, braces, etc.)

 #.
-Commenting: In order to comply with the coding guidelines , you will need to provide docmentation in Doxygen format.
+Commenting: In order to comply with the coding guidelines , you will need to provide documentation in Doxygen format.
    Qt Creator will automatically generate a Doxygen documentation template if you type ``/**`` before the definition of the class, function, ...